-Even so this recipe may seem a bit Italian and you'd be right to say that as you can find plenty of classic Italian desserts made with olive oil.
+Even so, this recipe may seem a bit Italian, and you'd be correct to say that as you can find plenty of classic Italian desserts made with olive oil.
 Also?
-One of our favorite classic Italian cakes -- which hails from the town of Varese near Milan -- is known as amor polenta (love of polenta) and it's where we got the inspiration that delicious combination of almonds and polenta.
+One of our favorite traditional Italian cakes -- which hails from the town of Varese near Milan -- is known as amor polenta (love of polenta), and it's where we got the inspiration for that delicious combination almonds and polenta.

-We don't know when we first had a cake made with olive oil and polenta but we know it was in Italy.
-And, we know that the first version of it that made us stop in our tracks, was the pine nut and rosemary version that we were served after a feast at Dario Cecchini's famed butcher shop.
+We don't know when we first had a cake made with olive oil and polenta, but we know it was Italy.
+And, we know that the first version of it that made us stop in our tracks was the pine nut and rosemary version that we were served after a feast at Dario Cecchini's famed butcher shop.

-This recipe is a simplified take on an olive oil and polenta cake that is ideal for beginner cake bakers.
-You could actually make this whole cake by hand, but it's faster and even easier with the help of a stand mixer.
+This recipe is a simplified take on an olive oil and polenta cake ideal for beginner cake bakers.
+You could make this whole cake by hand, but it's faster and even easier with the help of a stand mixer.

 This mix of almond flour, polenta, olive oil, and citrus is 100% percent Californian because it not only uses some of our favorite local products -- citrus, olive oil, almonds -- but also it's a sunnier, cheerier riff on the classic.

-Oh and did we mentions it's also a totally gluten free olive oil cake?
+Oh, and did we mention it's also a gluten-free olive oil cake?
 Very California of us indeed!

-And when it comes to the origin, we often buy it from Italy or our home state of California because they both have very high quality standards.
-In fact for olive oil to get approved as "extra virgin" in the state of California, it must meet precise chemical standards and pass a rigorous sensory panel test.
+And when it comes to the origin, we often buy it from Italy or our home state of California because they both have very high-quality standards.
+In fact, for olive oil to get approved as an "extra virgin" in the state of California, it must meet precise chemical standards and pass a rigorous sensory panel test.

 Across California, you'll find myriad different producers growing various types of olives -- over 75 varieties of olives are grown for olive oil here! -- but the three main varieties are Arbequina, Arbosana, and Koroneiki.

-When you call the Golden State you're home, sooner or later you realize you've become obsessed with citrus.
-Yes, you make think of Florida for oranges but California produces 80% of all the fresh citrus in the United States.
+When you call the Golden State you're home, sooner or later, you realize you've become obsessed with citrus.
+Yes, you think of Florida for oranges, but California produces 80% of all the fresh citrus in the United States.

-Throughout the year you can find lemons available but in the middle of winter there's a flood of citrus as everything from kumquats to Meyer lemons to mandarins and a variety of oranges are available.
+Throughout the year, you can find lemons available.
+Still, there's a flood of citrus in the middle of winter as everything from kumquats to Meyer lemons to mandarins and various oranges are available.